marquesVF/tsrocket/README.md

 # tsrocket 🚀
-Ease up web APIs development in Typescript with scaffolding, dependency injection and some sweet decorators 🍭
+Framework for web APIs development in Typescript with scaffolding, dependency injection and some sweet decorators 🍭

 ## What's tsrocket?